Volvo 240 Suspension Page |

 ![]() ![]() There are people out there who will scream at you to never cut your springs!
 I think it's because there have been more failures from inexperience than great success.
 Yes, it can be a less precise solution, but it certainly can help for those on a lower budget, as long as you know what to expect.
 The key to getting it right is experience (or following someone with experience).
 Getting it right is definitely possible.
 The above 1983 245 is sitting on cut stock springs with 17x8's and 17x/9's and tires: 245/40-17's all around.
 It's cut roughly 3 coils (https://turbobricks.com/index.php?threads/classicswede-lowering-springs.337116/page-2).

 And for more info on cutting springs, you can read the following threads.
 You may want to pay particular attention to posts from Tuff240, author of the above spring cutting tutorial.
 He has more experience cutting 240 springs than anyone else I know.
-So this is the best information I know on this subject: https://forums.turbobricks.com/showthread.php?t=310040 https://forums.turbobricks.com/showthread.php?t=337116 https://forums.turbobricks.com/showthread.php?t=165499 Calculating Spring Rates for CUT COILS ![]() For those interested in calculating the new spring rates for cut coils, it's a simple math equation, assuming you know the original spring rate.
-For example, looking at the above images, a factory 240 FRONT spring appears to have 7.5 active coils.
+So this is the best information I know on this subject: https://forums.turbobricks.com/showthread.php?t=310040 https://forums.turbobricks.com/showthread.php?t=337116 https://forums.turbobricks.com/showthread.php?t=165499 Calculating Spring Rates for CUT COILS For those interested in calculating the new spring rates for cut coils, it's a simple math equation, assuming you know the original spring rate.
+Spring Shape A stock 240 FRONT spring is considered to have a standard shape, which means the spring is uniform or straight.
+A stock 240 REAR spring appears mostly straight, but since the bottom coil is smaller than the top coil, this spring can be considered to have a CONICAL shape.
+Spring Rate Looking at the above images, a factory 240 FRONT spring appears to have 7.5 active coils.
 Cutting off 2 coils (5.5 coils remain) will increase the spring rate by 36%.
 The math is: 7.5 ÷ 5.5 = 1.36.
 So if the original spring rate was 100 lbs, then the new rate is 136 lbs.
 A factory 240 REAR spring appears to have 8 active coils.
 Cutting off 2 coils (6 coils remain) will increase the spring rate by 33%.
 The math is: 8 ÷ 6 = 1.33.
 So if the original spring rate was 100 lbs, then the new rate is 133 lbs.
 This thread started in 2016 has compiled SPRING-RATE MEASUREMENTS on many Volvo Springs: https://forums.turbobricks.com/showthread.php?t=325739 This thread notes that ordinary STOCK 240 springs (not GT or HD overload coils) will generally measure about: FRONT: 80-95 lbs/in.; REAR: 90-115 lbs/in.
 The source for the SPRING RATE MATH above is this article on Calculating Spring Rates, which was originally published in the May/June 1997 issue of Grassroots Motorsports. |

 Here is a factory high-pressure gas strut cartridge that originally came in a 240 GT, GLT and Turbo model.
 This was made by DeCarbon in France.
 The 240 Turbo also reportedly came with Boge high-pressure gas dampers, although the specific years is not known to me.
 These front struts were normally fitted in 240s without using a bottom strut spacer.
-These might not fit in a 1989 or later strut housing with a permanent spacer. ![]() ![]() BILSTEIN HD (B6) The Bilstein HD (B6) is the most popular aftermarket strut/shock combination when using sport springs on a 240.
+These might not fit in a 1989 or later strut housing with a permanent spacer.
+BILSTEIN HD (B6) The Bilstein HD (B6) is the most popular aftermarket strut/shock combination when using sport springs on a 240.
 They will generally give pretty good damping with stock springs or with sport springs, however it was my experience that the REAR Bilstein HD shocks combined with iPd sport springs were a bit too soft for the heavier REAR of a 245.
 I had no complaints when using these with iPd sport springs on several different 242s or 244s.
 If you plan to use springs that are stiffer than iPd sport springs, these may not be sufficient.
 These front struts will fit in a 240 early (pre-1989) strut without using a bottom strut spacer.
 If fitting these into a 1989 or later 240 strut housing, the strut gland nut will not fully thread down.
-See the comments below in the Bilstein Touring Class section for more info. ![]() Volvo 240 Front Strut Bilstein HD: PN F4-P36-0081-H0 Volvo 240 Rear Bilstein HD: PN F4-B46-0296-H1 The Bilstein HD is a high pressure gas damper.
+See the comments below in the Bilstein Touring Class section for more info.
+Volvo 240 Front Strut Bilstein HD: PN F4-P36-0081-H0 Volvo 240 Rear Bilstein HD: PN F4-B46-0296-H1 The Bilstein HD is a high pressure gas damper.
 The high pressure gas chamber helps to prevent foaming of the damper oil, giving the advantage of more consistent damping during heavy use.
 The gas chamber is pressurized at 25 bar (about 350 psi) and this tends to force the shock toward the open position.
 This opening force is about 40 lbs, which may raise the ride height slightly compared to a non-gas shock.
 The Bilstein HD strut has an internal bump stop inside the tube at the bottom.
 It can be easily accessed by removing the nut on the bottom and threading the rod out through the top.This way you can trim down the bump stop if needed for a very low ride height.
 There are a number of videos.
-Here's one: https://www.youtube.com/watch?v=RU-p0qTNVIY ![]() NOTE: Bilstein offers rebuilding and custom damping settings for their Bilstein HD's. https://www.bilstein.com/us/en/technology-and-knowledge/service/ If you plan to use springs in your 240 that are stiffer than typical sport springs, I would recommend either moving up to a higher level damper or having custom dampers created.
+Here's one: https://www.youtube.com/watch?v=RU-p0qTNVIY NOTE: Bilstein offers rebuilding and custom damping settings for their Bilstein HD's. https://www.bilstein.com/us/en/technology-and-knowledge/service/ If you plan to use springs in your 240 that are stiffer than typical sport springs, I would recommend either moving up to a higher level damper or having custom dampers created.
 I have included more about custom damping settings further below in the Compression and Rebound section.
 BILSTEIN TOURING CLASS (B4) I have never personally used Bilstein Touring shocks, but most opinions I've read concluded they will offer satisfactory damping with stock springs, but they might not offer good damping when combined with any spring STIFFER than stock, such as sport springs or lowering springs.
 Your comments or opinions are welcome.
-Feel free to email. ![]() The Bilstein Touring front struts, PN 106057 (shown above) may be fitted in a 240 early strut housing (pre-1989) without using a bottom strut spacer.
+Feel free to email.
+The Bilstein Touring front struts, PN 106057 (shown above) may be fitted in a 240 early strut housing (pre-1989) without using a bottom strut spacer.
 If you're installing these in a 1989 or later 240 strut housing, which uses a permanent spacer that cannot be removed the strut gland nut will not fully thread into the housing.
 This has not stopped a large number of people who have completed their installations with a gland nut like shown above.
-I have been told that if you can get at least 50% of the threads to engage, it should be good enough. ![]() The first gland nut above is a genuine Volvo part from FCP.
+I have been told that if you can get at least 50% of the threads to engage, it should be good enough.
+The first gland nut above is a genuine Volvo part from FCP.
 It appears to have about 14 threads.
 The seconds nut is an aftermarket part offered by iPd.
 It seems to have about 16 threads.
 The installation photo above is a Bilstein Touring Class cartridge in a later 240 housing.
 After the nut was tightened, there appeared to be about 7 threads left.
 If 50% of the threads is considered to be enough, then this installation should be OK.
-KONI SPORT Koni Sport (yellow single-adjustable) struts/shocks are considered to be a higher level compared to the above Bilstein HD because of their adjustable rebound.
+KONI SPORT Koni Sport (yellow single-adjustable) struts or shocks are considered to be a higher level compared to the above Bilstein HD because of their adjustable rebound.
 These front struts must be fitted in a 240 with a bottom strut spacer.
-These inserts are shorter than a Bilstein insert, so these will fit just fine in any year 240 when using a strut spacer, or in a 1989 or later strut housing, which has a permanent strut spacer installed. ![]() The single-adjustable Koni Sport (240 front strut: PN 8641-1245; 240 rear shock: PN 26-1129) is adjustable for rebound stiffness (upward suspension movement).
-The compression stiffness (downward suspension movement) is not adjustable on the Koni Sport. ![]() The adjustment on a Koni Sport damper will be made either internally (before installation) or with an external adjustment knob (depending on model).
+These inserts are shorter than a Bilstein insert, so these will fit just fine in any year 240 when using a strut spacer, or in a 1989 or later strut housing, which has a permanent strut spacer installed.
+The single-adjustable Koni Sport (240 front strut: PN 8641-1245; 240 rear shock: PN 26-1129) is adjustable for rebound stiffness (upward suspension movement).
+The compression stiffness (downward suspension movement) is not adjustable on a Koni Sport.
+The adjustment on a Koni Sport damper will be made either internally (before installation) or with an external adjustment knob (depending on model).
 The Koni front strut shown above for a Volvo 240 is externally adjustable using a knob placed at the top of the strut.
 Turning the adjustment will be smooth, without detents.
-If you're setting it to full soft or full hard, I have seen a recommendation to leave the adjustment a few degrees away from the full limit to best protect the internal valve. ![]() Koni Sport front strut adjuster knob shown above.
+If you're setting it to full soft or full hard, I have seen a recommendation to leave the adjustment a few degrees away from the full limit to best protect the internal valve.
+Koni Sport front strut adjuster knob shown above.

 |